vighneshiyer/today/README.md

 But, there is another way (I think).

 The benefit of the GUI approach is the quick editing, visualization, and readability.
-This can be achieved by putting all tasks in files with human-readable markup; my notes are just plain Markdown files and that has worked perfectly for readability and quick scanning.
+This can be achieved by putting all tasks in files with human-readable markup (e.g. my notes are just plain Markdown files and that has worked perfectly for readability and scanning).
-This also allows easy regrouping of tasks, moving them between projects, and editing description text in bulk, since those are easy with any text editor.
+This also allows regrouping of tasks, moving them between projects, and editing description text in bulk, since those are easy with any text editor.

-The benefit of the CLI approach is minimal bloat and a quick UI to view the daily task execution summary we want.
+The benefit of the CLI approach is minimal bloat and a quick UI to view the daily TODO summary we want.
-To mitigate the downside of editing tasks through the CLI, I propose a *read-only* CLI where task changes are made to the files directly, which serve as the golden source of truth.
+To mitigate the downside of editing tasks through the CLI, I propose a *read-only* CLI where task changes are made to the Markdown files directly, which serve as the golden source of truth.

+### The "Today" Strategy

+One common issue with task management systems is they are a great place to dump loads of tasks, but when it comes to "what should I do now?" at the start of the day, they provide little assistance.
+Often, you scroll through your projects and ad-hoc decide what to work on, or you suddenly realize I need to work on *this*.
+While you can use basic Markdown files or Trello boards to enumerate your tasks, `today` offers a directed view of what you should do *today* to counter analysis paralysis.

+It is based on Superproductivity's approach where, every day, you would get a list of tasks that are due or have reminders for today or earlier.
+You would then pick which tasks you want to work on today, and snooze (defer) the rest of them.
+Then you get a 'daily' view of what to do and can tick things off from there (without having to go into different boards or project Markdown files).

 ## Task Definitions

 - Tasks are kept in plain Markdown files.
 Each Markdown file represents a project.
 Ideally each project should be tightly scoped and not drag on forever.
     - You can save Markdown files on disk in any way you want.
-Add nested folders to represent hierarchy.
+Add nested folders to encode hierarchy.
     - You can group tasks within a project any way you want.
-Add nested headings to represent hierarchy.
+Add nested headings to encode hierarchy.

 In `chores.md`: